ni/nimble/packages/nimble-components/src/rich-text/specs/README.md

 ```

 The configuration element, `nimble-rich-text-mention-users`, consists of mapping elements that specify both the content to display
-in the dropdown list (i.e., the `text`) and the data to store in the markdown when extracting content from the editor (i.e., the `key`).
+in the dropdown list (i.e., the `display-name`) and the data to store in the markdown when extracting content from the editor (i.e., the `key`).
 These details are subsequently transformed into a map or an object, which is used to populate the options within the shadow root
 for the dropdown list of items.